City of Bloomington Home Page

 Friday 8:00 - 12:00 & 1:00 - 4:30

-Public Comments can be emailed by 3:30 p.m. on December 13, 2021 to: firstname.lastname@example.org.
-Comments received will be read into the record by the Supervisor during the meeting, subject to existing Public Comment rules.
+Public Comments may be emailed by 3:30 p.m. on the day of the meeting to email@example.com.
+Comments received will be read into the record by the Clerk during the meeting, subject to existing Public Comment rules.

 City of Bloomington Township is committed to faithfully and impartially administer General Assistance, Emergency Assistance and other programs to qualified recipients under statutory and emergency guidelines, to value property in a uniform and an equitable manner for tax purposes, and to properly maintain the Township Center and property for the benefit of Township residents.